GoogleCloudPlatform/dialogflow-integrations/stacklogs-looker/README.md

 Looker supports a wide range of SQL database dialects and will continue to improve the feature implementations for existing dialect options as well as add new dialects.
 Because our modeling layer, LookML, builds on top of the in-database features available, some dialects allow for a more powerful implementation than others.
 More Info - https://docs.looker.com/setup-and-management/database-config

-Here are the instructions on how to connect Looker to your BigQuery DataSet: https://docs.looker.com/setup-and-management/database-config/google-bigquery
+Here are the instructions on how to connect Looker to your BigQuery dataSet: https://docs.looker.com/setup-and-management/database-config/google-bigquery

 The general steps for setting up a Google BigQuery Standard SQL or Google BigQuery Legacy SQL connection are: